Preparing to get a mortgage

 Total debt load

-Your total debt load should not be more than 44% of your gross income.
+Your total debt load shouldn't be more than 44% of your gross income.
 This includes your total monthly housing costs plus all of your other debts.
-This percentage is also known as the total debt service (TDS) ratio.
+This is the total debt service (TDS) ratio.

 You may still qualify for a mortgage even if your TDS ratio is slightly higher.
-A higher TDS ratio means you’re increasing the risk of taking on more debt than you can afford.
+However, you’re increasing the risk of taking on more debt than you can afford.

-Other debts may include your monthly payments for your:
+Other debts may include your monthly payments for:

 Federally regulated entities, like banks require that you pass a stress test to get a mortgage.
 Lenders that aren’t federally regulated may also ask you to pass a stress test.